Dressing For A Nursing Interview

 • Familiarize yourself with interview questions by practicing ahead of time.

-• Finally, ask your own questions to the interview panel.
-This demonstrates your sincere interest in the job and your eagerness to learn more about it.
+• Finally, ask your own questions from the interview panel.
+This demonstrates your sincere interest in the job and eagerness to learn more.

 2. Interview Duration